Skip to Content

 Step 3.
 Coat the veggies with sauce and bake:

-Process shots showing how to get perfect caramelized roasted butternut squash and sweet potatoes for a casserole.
+Process shots showing how to get perfect caramelized roasted butternut squash and sweet potatoes for this casserole.

 How To Get Perfect Caramelized Roasted Butternut Squash And Sweet Potatoes.